PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "There's a Troll?" asked Relan, as he removed Boltac's bag from the inside of the carriage, "is this all you packed?"

-"I travel light," Boltac said, taking it from him, "If there's a Troll somewhere inside this hole then it's the same Troll he's been using to kill hapless adventurers, just like us.
+"I travel light," Boltac said, taking the sack from him, "If there's a Troll somewhere inside this hole then it's the same Troll Rattick's been using to kill hapless adventurers, just like us.
 Isn't that right Rattick?"

 "I would never do such a thing.
 I am here to avenge my beloved Robrecht.
 And I for one am shocked, SHOCKED --"

 "Yadda, yadda, yadda.
 See kid, what he did there?
 Ahh, nevermind, what he did was despicable.
-But the important thing is that we're not going to fall for i are we?"
+But the important thing is that we're not going to fall for are we?"

 "No we're not," said Relan, not knowing what he wasn't going to fall for.
 "Because I'm here to protect you."